“Green” Propulsion

 Our work has particular relevance to NASA’s interest in new environmentally-friendly propellants.
 In addition to the qualities mentioned above, our propellant is notable in that it qualifies as being “green” and does not damage the environment.

-In partnership with Phoenix Launch Systems, Inc., we have been developing this propulsion system for the past two years.
-We have conducted extensive propellant testing to refine the ideal component mixture, ignition time, combustion stability and performance.
-Significant investments have been made in support of research & development activities and future mass production.
-Last November, the first flight-scale engine successfully completed a full duration test fire on Aphelion’s Mobile Test Stand in Pennsylvania
+Significant investments were made in support of research & development activities and future mass production.
+In November 2018, the first flight-scale engine successfully completed a full duration test fire on Aphelion’s Mobile Test Stand in Pennsylvania.
+Custom software was developed to control valves, engine operations, avionics and hardware interfaces.

 • An innovative non-cryogenic, safe, “green” and hypergolic propellant;